 Do you remember when there were just 3R’s that added as a guide to living sustainably?
 Well then I came across five.
 Someone had adeed a couple.
 ‘I’ll write about them.’
 I thought.
 And then another idea came to me.
 ‘What if there were more than that’.
 So I did a quick and dirty ‘Google’ search.
 Whoah!
 There were millions!
 Oh okay I’m exaggerating.
-But if my wordcount is correct I’ve come up with twenty that I’ve begged, stolen and borrowed from other websites.
+But if my wordcount is correct I’ve come up with ‘The 20Rs of Sustainability’ that I’ve begged, stolen and borrowed from other websites.
 Blimey!
 I’ve even made up some all on my own.

 So here’s some examples from my pretty ordinary life about what I’ve done to make a teeny tiny bit of a difference.
 I’m nowhere near perfect but writing this list may help me to Reflect on what I can do better in the future.
 Wait: Is that yet another R!